Bluedragon614/ECE150-Projects/README.md

 Lab03 - Week 3 lab meant to practice data types, conversion and functions.
 Quiz01 - Week 3 quiz meant to test loop structures and logic.

 Proj02 - Week 4 project meant to test functions and algorithm building from a description.
+Arrays were optional.